-Proxy is a structural design pattern that provides an object that acts as a substitute for a real service object used by a client.
+Proxy is a Conceptual design pattern that provides an object that acts as a substitute for a real service object used by a client.
 Proxy receives client requests, does some work (access control, caching, etc.) and then passes request to a service object.

 The proxy object has the same interface as a service, which makes it interchangeable with a real object when passed to a client.

 Usage examples: While the Proxy pattern isn’t a frequent guest in most C# applications, it’s still very handy in some special cases.
 It’s irreplaceable when you want to add some additional behaviors to an object of some existing class without changing the client code.

 Identification: Proxies delegate all of the real work to some other object.
 Each proxy method should in the end refer to a service object unless the proxy is a subclass of a service.

 Example: Conceptual Example

 This example illustrates the structure of the Proxy design pattern.
 It focuses on answering these questions:

 What classes does it consists of?

 In what way the elements of the pattern are related?